Mary Otis Stevens

-Mary Otis Stevens (born 1928) is an American architect in Cambridge, Massachusetts.
+Mary Otis Stevens (March 28, 1928 – July 12, 2026) was an American architect in Cambridge, Massachusetts.
 The MIT Museum describes her as "one of the most important female architects in the Northeast during the 1960s and 1970s."

 Early life and education

 Born in New York City to an affluent family descended from leading figures in the American Revolution, Stevens attended Smith College, where she received a degree in philosophy in 1949.
 She was active in the civil rights movement during her undergraduate years, presaging a lifelong commitment to social and civic activism.
 In 1950, she married William Vaughn Moody Fawcett.
 Stevens entered the architecture program at MIT in 1953, graduating with an SBArch in 1956.
 Influences at MIT included Alvar Aalto, Eero Saarinen, Kevin Lynch, and Buckminster Fuller, who was also a family friend.
 Other influences included the historian Samuel Eliot Morison, a relative and father figure.

 Work

 Stevens worked for The Architects' Collaborative (TAC) before launching a practice with MIT faculty member Thomas McNulty in 1956, whom she married after her 1958 divorce.
 Stevens and McNulty practiced together until 1969, when they founded i Press Inc., a publisher of books on architecture and urban theory, which Stevens directed until its dissolution in 1978.
 Stevens also founded Design Guild in 1975, a collaborative architecture practice focusing on adaptive reuse and sustainability.